 It is a requirement for the manufacturers to state all ingredients used in the product’s formulation on the label of a cosmetic product as well as any specific conditions of use or warnings of a particular ingredient/preservative.
 Therefore, in order to avoid undesirable effects, consumers are advised to read the information on the label of the cosmetic product for its suitable use or warnings and to identify any preservative or ingredient that may cause allergy.
 Such information may assist the consumers to choose a suitable cosmetic product for their use, especially those with sensitive skin or allergy to certain ingredients in cosmetic product.

 National Pharmaceutical Regulatory Agency (NPRA), Ministry of Health Malaysia is actively monitoring cosmetic products sold in the local market to ensure its safety and quality.
-Consumers may contact NPRA via email email@example.com for any enquiries on cosmetic products or report the incidence of allergic reactions or experience of side effects following the use of cosmetic product.
+Consumers are encouraged to report to the NPRA, if they experience any allergic reactions or adverse effects from the use of cosmetic products or encounter any suspicious cosmetics using Notified Cosmetic Complaint Form, available through the link:https://npra.gov.my/images/public/BORANG_ADUAN_KOSMETIK.pdf and e-mail to firstname.lastname@example.org for further action.

 - Brannan, D.K.
 (1995), ‘Cosmetic Preservation’, Journal Of The Society Of Cosmetic Chemists, 46, pp. 199-220.